mattmenefee/code-review-process/README.md

 ## Credits

-An initial version of this guide was originally developed at [smartlogic](smartlogic.io), a web and mobile development consultancy in Baltimore, MD.
+An initial version of this guide was originally developed at [smartlogic](http://smartlogic.io), a web and mobile development consultancy in Baltimore, MD.

 ---

+### Footnotes

 <a name="footnote1">1</a>: GitHub provides diff metrics on the pull request files page